 In Sudur Paschim Province

 According to Kailali Representative, Mainamoti Chaudhary, the service has been suspended from September 22 to 26 after a staff member working at the Land Reform and Land Revenue Office, Kailali, was confirmed COVID-19 positive.
 Laxmi Raj Upadhyaya, the public health inspector of Dhangadhi sub-metropolitan health branch, said that so far, the infection has been confirmed in 489 people including 176 women and 313 men in different wards of Dhangadhi sub-metropolitan city.

-The number of COVID-19 infected people have reached 170,743 after additional 2,508 new cases were detected positive in Nepal on October 31, 2020.
+The number of COVID-19 infected people has reached 292,152 after additional 2,365 new cases were detected positive in Nepal on April 22, 2021.
 According to the Ministry of Health and…

 Beneficiaries Suffering Due to Lack of Misinformation